cocotb/cocotb/docs/source/scheduler.rst

 What makes coroutine functions useful is that they can contain :keyword:`await` expressions.
-This is similar to :keyword:`yield` expressions in generators: execution is paused at the point of the :keyword:`await` expression until the awaited object results in a value, then execution of the coroutine resumes from the point of the :keyword:`await` expression.
+This is similar to :keyword:`yield` expressions in generators: execution is paused at the point of the :keyword:`!await` expression until the awaited object results in a value, then execution of the coroutine resumes from the point of the :keyword:`!await` expression.

 .. code-block:: python